Canopi - Find your place. Not just an apartment.

 Overview

 Canopi is an AI-powered rental discovery platform that replaces traditional filters with conversation.
 Instead of searching by beds and price, users talk to an AI assistant that infers their lifestyle across 8 preference axes — walkability, nourishment, wellness, greenery, buzz, essentials, safety, and transit.
-A live radar chart updates in real time as the AI learns who you are, and the map re-ranks 200+ real Canadian listings to match your actual life, not just your budget.
-Each listing is enriched with nearby cafés, parks, gyms, groceries, transit stops, pharmacies, and schools within 1 km, and users can explore neighborhoods in a 3D diorama built with Three.js.
+A live radar chart updates in real time as the AI learns who you are, and the map re-ranks 200+ real Canadian listings to match your actual life, not just a checkbox of constraints.

 How It Works